Hyundai ix35 Problems You Should Be Aware Of!

 • Gear selection worsens when hot

-• Occasional popping out of gear (less common, but serious)
+• Popping out of gear (less common, but serious)

 • Pay attention to 2nd and 3rd gear changes during the test drive.